-You can create an association between any primary source SVM and one or more destination SVMs.
-This means that all existing SVMs that currently require protection, as well as any SVMs that are created in the future, are associated with the specified destination SVMs.
-For example, you might want applications from several different sources at different locations to be backed up to one or more destination SVMs in one location.
+You can create a peer between any primary source storage VM and one or more destination storage VM.
+This means that all existing storage VM that currently require protection, as well as any storage VMs that are created in the future, are peered with the specified destination storage VM.
+For example, you might want applications from several different sources at different locations to be backed up to one or more destination storage VM in one location.

-· Associate a particular SVM
+· Peer a particular storage VM

-You can create an association between a specific source SVM and one or more specific destination SVMs.
-For example, if you are providing storage services to many clients whose data must be separate from one another, you can choose this option to associate a specific source SVM to a specific destination SVM that is assigned to only that client.
+You can create a peer between a specific source storage VM and one or more specific destination storage VM.
+For example, if you are providing storage services to many clients whose data must be separate from one another, you can choose this option to associate a specific source storage VM to a specific destination storage VM that is assigned to only that client.

-· Associate with an external SVM
+· Peer with an external storage VM

-You can create an association between a source SVM and an external flexible volume of a destination SVM.
+You can create a peer between a source storage VM and an external flexible volume of a destination storage VM.